 Commonly, your essay plan will have five paragraphs.
 This includes an introduction and conclusion, as well as three body paragraphs.
 Some assignments are longer and require more body paragraphs, but the basic format remains the same.

 Each body paragraph should be a point that relates to your central idea, presented in the topic sentence.
 In the rest of the paragraph, you will provide facts or examples that back up your claims.
 Depending on the assignment, you may or may not have to provide references for your factual information.

 #6: MLA-Style Format is Commonly Used

 Your teacher may assign an essay to be written in either MLA or APA format.
-Usually, MLA format is preferred for essay writing, while APA style is preferred for research papers.
 If you are unsure, refer back to the project guidelines or ask your teacher what he or she prefers for the assignment.

 #7: Outlines Make the Rough Draft Simple

 When students learn the basics of writing a paper, they are often taught to use an outline to organize their ideas before starting the first draft.
 Sometimes, students see this as an unnecessary step because it involves more work.
 The reality is that by composing an outline, students take less time writing the rough draft because they have an essay template to help.
 Additionally, it helps organize the writer’s ideas so the entire paper flows well together.

 Once you know the basic techniques used to write an essay, you can apply them to almost any writing assignments you must complete.
 Keep the above tips in mind and don’t forget- you don’t have to pull your assignment straight out of your head.
 Know when and where to look for writing help.